506-839-2156 firstname.lastname@example.org Norton NB

 It is with great sadness that the family of Hazen “Hank” Elmer Myers announce his passing which occurred on Monday, May 24, 2021 at his home in Apohaqui, NB surrounded by family.
 He was 86 years of age.
 Born in Norton, NB he was the son of the late Elmer and Elva (Parks) Myers.

 Hank is survived by his children: Cynthia Hopper (Trent) of Hunter River, PE, Candace Myers (Brian) of Winnipeg, MB, Dale Myers of Cambridge-Narrows, NB, and Linda Myers of Sussex, NB; mother of his children, Joyce Myers (nee Culligan) of Sussex NB; grandchildren: Sam Myers of Sussex, NB, and Shawn Gillan (Rob) of Halifax, NS; great grandson James Gillan; sister, Maxine of Nepean ON; and niece Carlotta Flegel of Bowser, BC.
-In addition to his parents, Hank was predeceased by his brother, William Myers and sister, Emma Summers.
+In addition to his parents, Hank was predeceased by his brother, William Myers; sister, Emma Summers; and son-in-law, John Topshee.

 Hank grew up in the Village of Norton NB, the second youngest of four children of Elmer and Elva Myers.
 He contracted polio as young child; this had a profound effect on Hank’s life.
 He spent weeks in an iron lung.
 Significant medical expenses necessitated that his father seek work away from Norton at the Saint John DryDocks to pay the hospital bill.
 His mother exercised and massaged his legs daily, long before the importance of mobilizing paralyzed limbs was known.
 During this time, he became an avid reader and learned to draw.
 When he started to recover movement in his legs, some men in the village made a bicycle for him that he could pedal with his hands.
 When he eventually regained the use of his legs, he was eager to participate in sports, including skating, playing hockey, swimming and boxing.
 One day he would go on to box recreationally at a club In Hamilton and even sparred once with George Chuvalo.
 (It didn’t last long).